nunofca/secondtry/README.md

 Keep learning bit by bit.
 Let's do it
 right now
-I have just created a second branch
+I have just created a second branch/ let's make a change.